navekedem/ibkr-trading-bot/README.md

 The application requires configuration for connecting to your brokerage account:

 1. For IBKR: Ensure TWS or IB Gateway is running and configured to accept API connections
-2. For Alpaca: Provide your API key and secret in the environment variables

 Example `.env` configuration: